lterlemez/AFAD_Package/README_En.md

 [^1]: İçöz, C., & Terlemez, L. (2024).
 AFAD Deprem Veri ve Görselleştirmelerine İlişkin Bir R Paketi: AFADEarthQuakeData.
 Türk Deprem Araştırma Dergisi. https://doi.org/10.46464/tdad.1375464
 [^2]: Unfortunately, due to the recent changes made by AFAD, old earthquake data is no longer available.
 As of now, Event Web Service only provides data on earthquake events for the last 5 days.
-You can use the link https://deprem.afad.gov.tr/apiv2/event/filter?start=2020-09-14%2010:00:00&end=2021-09-16%2010:00:00&format=xml to see the sample error result.
+You can use the link https://deprem.afad.gov.tr/apiv2/event/filter?start=2020-09-14%2010:00:00&end=2021-09-16%2010:00:00&format=xml to see the error result as an example.